HotMonkeyWings/AutoVax/README.md

 ```
 fireFoxOptions.headless = False
 ```
 - You could search by district or by PIN.
 (Note: District is currently only limited to Kerala.
-To manually change it, change the `state` paramaeter in `searchByDistrict` from 18 to your state's number in the cowin website list)
+To manually change it, change the `state` paramaeter in `searchByDistrict` from 18 to your state's number in the cowin website list, **refer line 91 & 94** )

 - To disable 18+ filter, comment that line out.